ygarrot/ygarrot/README.md

 ### Hi there 👋
-- 🌱 I’m currently a full stack developer at Aptimiz
 - 🤔 I’m looking for help with Rust or data science/Maths
 - 💬 Ask me about C/C++, Python, Javascript, vim or bash